Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 run_app
 +++++++++++++++++++++++++++
-Runs the app on the local host
+Runs the app on the local host.

 * *- -port* - The port